A message from Harvard’s Chief Sustainability Officer:

 - As part of the Coolfood Pledge coalition, Harvard is working to reduce campus food-related emissions by 25% (or per-plate emissions by 38%) by 2030.

-- As part of the updated Sustainability Action Plan, Harvard set a 2024 goal to reduce embodied carbon in capital projects (new buildings and large-scale renovations) by 20%, compared to conventional buildings.
+- As part of the updated Sustainability Action Plan, Harvard set a goal to lower embodied carbon in capital projects (new buildings and large-scale renovations) by 20%, compared to conventional buildings.

 SCOPE 3 SPOTLIGHT: Harvard Kennedy School